bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/fundrawtransaction.md

   p: "Optional<br>(0 or 1)"
   d: "The selected outputs are locked after running the rpc call.
 The default is `false`"

+- n: "→ <br>`reserveChangeKey`"
+  t: "bool"
+  p: "Optional<br>(0 or 1)"
+  d: "*Added in Bitcoin Core 0.14.0*<br><br>Reserves the change output key from the keypool.
+The default is `true`.
+Before 0.14.0, the used keypool key was never marked as change-address key and directly returned to the keypool (leading to address reuse)."

 - n: "→ <br>`feeRate`"
   t: "numeric (bitcoins)"
   p: "Optional<br>(0 or 1)"
   d: "The specific feerate  you are willing to pay(BTC per KB).
 If not set, the wallet determines the fee"

+- n: "→ <br>`subtractFeeFromOutputs`"
+  t: "array"
+  p: "Optional<br>(0 or 1)"
+  d: "A json array of integers.
+The fee will be equally deducted from the amount of each specified output.
+The outputs are specified by their zero-based index, before any change output is added."

 {% enditemplate %}